fairdirect/foodrescue-app/README.md

     * **`QTANDROID_EXPORTED_TARGET`:** A name component that will appear in Makefile targets to create the Android APK package define by a corresponding variable via `${ANDROID_APK_DIR}/AndroidManifest.xml`.
 Since we will only run `make && make install` later this name can be anything as it's not used directly, but it has to be define for CMake to not complain.

-    * **`ANDROID_APK_DIR`:** A path to the directory in your source tree that contains `AndroidManifest.xml`.
-As required in ECM's [`Android.cmake` toolchain l.
+    * **`ANDROID_APK_DIR`:** A path to the directory in your source tree that contains `AndroidManifest.xml` and also any other files that you want included into the Android APK package.
+Especially, files placed into an `assets/` sub-directory in here will be available in the Android app's [`assets/` directory](https://developer.android.com/guide/topics/resources/providing-resources#OriginalFiles).

+        Placing your `AndroidManifest.xml` here is required in ECM's [`Android.cmake` toolchain l.
 211](https://invent.kde.org/frameworks/extra-cmake-modules/-/blob/master/toolchain/Android.cmake#L211).
 If this is not set correctly, ECM will use Qt's default manifest template, causing your app package to be named `org.qtproject.example.appname`, the app icons to be missing etc..
 While you can use a path relative to the current directory here, it is better to use an absolute path because only that will give an error instead of silently using Qt's default manifest ([see](https://invent.kde.org/frameworks/extra-cmake-modules/-/blob/13a1161/toolchain/Android.cmake#L200)).

+    * **`CMAKE_ANDROID_ASSETS_DIRECTORIES`**: Points to directories that will be also be included into the Android `assets/` folder of the Android APK package.
+Files from here will not be found in the installation directory (`CMAKE_INSTALL_PREFIX`), just in the APK package.
+You do not need to mention `${ANDROID_APK_DIR}/assets/` here, as that is automatically included into the APK's assets directory.

     * **`ECM_DIR`:** TODO: Document.